Stirling-Tools/Stirling-PDF/LocalRunGuide.md

 Install the following software, if not already installed:

-- Java 17 or later
+- Java 17 or later (21 recommended)

 - Gradle 7.0 or later (included within repo so not needed on server)